 The payment for freelance articles ranges from $75-$150 for an article 1,250-2,5000 words.
 Most average around $100 per post.
 This is a great place to start as a travel blogger!

 28. WOW!
 Women Writing

 Wow Women on Writing does one thing really well: They look after female writers, encourage them and genuinely seek to offer opportunities to budding freelancers.
 Their audience is diverse and all focused on providing excellent content for women.

 Wow Women focus on innovative business, freelancing, and training.
 The articles are generally detailed and designed to help writers improve their skills and showcase their work.
-You have an option of either asking for a payment by Paypal or, if in the USA, by Check.
+You have an option of either asking for payment by Paypal or, if in the USA, by Check.

 How To Get Started